 Ah, the obligatory financial New Year resolutions post.
 Here's how to make resolutions that stick.
 And please accept my best wishes for a prosperous New Year.

 Every year, many of us make financial New Year resolutions.
 This is because many of us can see things that could improve our finances.
 Unfortunately, too many resolutions are broken by the time March rolls around.
 If you are looking for financial New Year resolutions that stick, here are five things to try:

 The surest way to fail with your financial New Year resolutions is to choose items that don't matter to you.
 Instead, look for ways to set resolutions that matter.
 Think about what you most want to accomplish with your money and what you think you can do to make the world a better place.

 Decide what's truly important to you, then use your New Year resolutions to help you become the person you want to be.
 When you figure out what matters, you are more likely to set goals to help you become a better version of yourself.
 And those are goals that can be easier to stick to.

 2. Set One Big Goal

-Rather than trying to complete a laundry list of financial New Year resolutions, consider setting one big goal — and then breaking it down into multiple mini-goals.
+Rather than trying to complete a laundry list of financial New Year resolutions, consider setting one big goal and breaking it down into multiple mini-goals.
 You don't really need a ton of resolutions.
-In fact, you're probably better off without a long list of things you wish would happen.
-Instead, figure out what one financial situation you would like to improve upon, and make that your financial New Year resolution.
+You're probably better off without a long list of things you wish would happen.
+Instead, figure out what one financial situation you would like to improve upon and make that your financial New Year resolution.
 Then, break it down into achievable steps, or mini-goals, that you can accomplish throughout the year.

 3. Create Accountability